 How to Get to the Grand Canyon – South Rim

-The South Entrance is the primary point of entrance to the South Rim.
+The South Entrance is the primary point of entry to the South Rim.
 This entrance is 5 miles north of Tusayan and 55 miles north of Williams, AZ on AZ 64.

 The closest entrance to the park from the Las Vegas area is found at the West Entrance.
 The 126-mile drive will take just over 2 hours.